 DOM employs staff to assist in system design.
 Meetings are held routinely, or as needed, to review analyzed discovery and remediation data, to develop Computer System Request (CSRs), review progress, and test system changes.
 The CSRs are the means by which requests from authorized Medicaid staff for enhancements and modifications to the MMIS are submitted to the Fiscal Agent.
-The meetings involve participation from DOM's Bureau of Systems Management, Long Term Care staff and others deemed appropriate depending on the issue for discussion.
-Meetings with LTC staff, including QA nurses are held monthly or as needed for the purpose of addressing needs and resolving issues.

-When the state identifies a system issue it is reported to the fiscal agent for review and research.
-System issues that affect services to beneficiaries or affect accurate payment to providers are considered a priority.
-The State holds monthly meetings with the program staff and the systems staff to address issues that require system changes.
-Additionally the State as a whole has bi-weekly Medicaid Advisory Board (MAB) meetings to identify, correct, and implement system changes to improve the State's ability adhere to state and federal regulations, policies and procedures.
+The meetings involve participation from DOM's Office of Information Technology Management, Long Term Care staff and others deemed appropriate depending on the issue for discussion.
+Meetings with LTC staff, including nurses are held monthly or as needed for the purpose of addressing needs and resolving issues.
+When DOM identifies a system issue it is reported to the fiscal agent for review and research.
+System issues that affect services to persons or affect accurate payment to providers are considered a priority.
+DOM holds monthly meetings with the program staff and the systems staff to address issues that require system changes.